inetum-orleans/docker-devbox-ddb/docs/features/jsonnet.md

 ### ddb.VirtualHost()
 This function generates service configuration used for reverse-proxy auto-configuration.

-The output generated depends on the `docker.reverse_proxy.type` ddb configuration.
+The output generated depends on the `jsonnet.docker.virtualhost.type` ddb configuration.
 Currently, only traefik is supported.
 If this configuration is anything else, there will be no output.

 !!! abstract "Parameters"